 When reporting your position, using Pasadena, the Rose Bowl, Caltech or Santa Anita are all references most pilots should know.

 Returning to El Monte, you will generally be told to enter right base for 19.
-If not otherwise instructed, I am for Santa Anita (at 2000′ MSL), though sometimes we aretold to enter right base for 19 over the 210.
+If not otherwise instructed, I aim for Santa Anita (at 2000′ MSL), though sometimes we are told to enter right base for 19 over the 210.

 This is the more official Santa Fe practice area.
 When departing El Monte, request a left downwind departure.

-Note on the chart that some of the actual dam is within EMT’s airspace, so stay north and east of the rock dam.
+Note on the chart that some of the dam is within EMT’s airspace, so stay north and east of the rock dam at lower altitudes.
 Common reporting points include Citrus College, Miller Brewing, 210/605 and Irwindale Speedway.
 The area inside the dam is one of the few areas where one might argue the ability to descend below 1000′ AGL (though I still do not recommend that).
 I will operate at 3200, 3700, or 4200 in this area.

 Returning to El Monte, you will generally be told to make a modified straight in, runway 19, and report Irwindale Speedway.

 I will request a left crosswind departure and head towards Industry Hills (a hotel on top of a hill).
 I use Industry Hills as the north and west edge of this area and will use the ridge of hills south of the 60 freeway as the southern edge and the 57/60 interchange as the eastern edge.
 In parts of this area, the LAX Class B airspace starts at 4000′ MSL, so I suggest a max altitude of 3700, unless you are very confident of where you are relative to the LAX airspace.
 This area is actually noted as the La Habra practice area, though the frequency is the same.
 This is the area that pilots from Fullerton will often use for practice.